DecentralizedDan/hey-hannah/index.md

 ## Open Source

-This project is open source and accepts contributions.
-For now, I alone will decide what features and new code are accepted.
-Like it or fork it!
+This project is open source and accepts new feature ideas contributions.

 ## License